Unrestricted

 T: +1(303)939 9866; F: +1(303)939 9867

 Global Greengrants Fund, through the Marisla Foundation has supported SeaLifeBase since 2011.
-Now on its 4 th year, the activities conducted under this grant has succeeded in providing biological and ecological information for the marine biodiversity of 4 island ecosystems gearing towards the coverage of the 66 large marine ecosystems of the world.
+The activities conducted under this grant has succeeded in providing biological and ecological information for the marine biodiversity of 4 island ecosystems gearing towards the coverage of the 66 large marine ecosystems of the world.

 Restricted